Home > Services & Support >

 The MS Employment Support Service is specifically designed to address the needs of people living with MS who are having difficulty managing symptoms in the workplace or seeking new employment.
-Our employment consultants can meet you in your home or at one of MS Queensland’s Wellbeing Centres or office locations.
-We currently serve the South East Queensland area but please contact our NeuroAssist InfoLine to find out how you can access this service from regional locations.
+Our employment consultants can meet you in your home, at one of MS Queensland’s Wellbeing Centres via Telehealth conferencing.
+Through the use of Telehealth we can now service all of Queensland.

 Our service offers individualised support and assistance that will help enable you to manage your symptoms and continue working.
 Common symptoms that can make the workplace challenging include:

-If you’re currently working but feel as though MS is impacting on your ability to work, our specialist team of allied health professionals will assist you to identify the individual barriers you are experiencing at work and develop strategies to help you to remain being a productive employee.
+If you’re currently working but feel as though MS is impacting your ability to work, our specialist team of allied health professionals will assist you to identify the individual barriers you are experiencing at work and develop strategies to help you to remain to be a productive employee.

 Did you know…